| Title: | Conduct Sensitivity Analysis with Continuous Exposures and Binary or Continuous Outcomes |

 The normal approximation deviate. |

-# Load the data data <- treat_out_match # Make a threshold at log(3.5) transformation function. above = function(Z) { return(Z > log(3.5)) } # Conduct randomization test using normal approximation. solution <- normal_test_gen(data$treat, data$complain, data$match_ind, gamma = 0, trans = above)
+# Load the data data <- lead_crime # Make a threshold at log(3.5) transformation function. above = function(Z) { return(Z > log(3.5)) } # Conduct randomization test using normal approximation. solution <- normal_test_gen(data$log_lead, data$complain, data$matched_sets, gamma = 0, trans = above)# Load the data data <- lead_crime # Make a threshold at log(3.5) transformation function. above = function(Z) { return(Z > log(3.5)) } # Conduct randomization test using normal approximation. solution <- normal_test_gen(data$log_lead, data$complain, data$matched_sets, gamma = 0, trans = above)

 z |